-Following our latest inspection, we take great pride in sharing the following excerpts:
+Following our latest Educational Quality Inspection, we take great pride in sharing the following excerpts:

 ‘Pupils relish the extensive opportunities they are given to take on responsibilities within the school.
 They develop excellent self-confidence and self-esteem in response to the wide range of leadership roles available to them.'